paoloff/Portfolio/README.md

 3. Using one-way and two-way ANOVA, I investigated the effects of different variables in the length-of-stay in hospitals for patients which contracted nosocomial infections: https://nbviewer.org/github/paoloff/UIUC_DSE/blob/main/STAT425-Statistical-Modeling/cs3_R.ipynb

+These projects were done for the STAT 425 class at UIUC.
 ---
 ## Tower - a platform for developing and testing Trading Bots using Reinforcement Learning (Python)